Skip to content

 Bottom Line

 As mentioned, the cookies are used by the website for identification.
 However, it’s a personal choice whether to allow it or not.
-But, if you’re blocking the cookies on a website that needs you to sign in, things might not work as expected.
-A better way to handle browser cookies is to block all sites and allow selected sites you think are necessary.
-Also, always block third-party cookies.
+But things need to be revised if you’re blocking the cookies on a website that requires you to sign in.

-Similarly, you can also control the browser cookies settings in Edge computer on PC.
-The Edge for Computer has various privacy options, and the cookie settings are one of them.
+Similarly, you can control the browser cookies settings in Edge on a computer.
+It has various privacy options, and the cookie settings are one of them.

 Please share the article if you find it helpful: